Holiday Butter Cookies

 Prevent your screen from going dark as you follow along.

-1. To make the cookies: Combine the sugar, butter, egg yolk, salt, and flavor, beating until smooth.
+1. To make the cookies: In the bowl of a stand mixer fitted with the flat beater attachment or working in a large bowl with an electric hand mixer, combine the sugar, butter, egg yolk, salt, and flavor, beating until smooth.
 Add the flour, mixing until smooth.
-The mixture will seem dry at first, but will suddenly come together.
+The mixture will seem dry at first but will suddenly come together.
 If it doesn't, dribble in a tablespoon of water.

-4. Bake the butter cookies in a preheated 350°F oven for 12 to 14 minutes, until they're set and barely browned around the edges.
+5. Bake the butter cookies for 12 to 14 minutes, until they're set and barely browned around the edges.

-5. Remove the butter cookies from the oven, and cool right on the pan.
+6. Remove the butter cookies from the oven and allow them to cool right on the pan.
 If you've used parchment, you can lift cookies and parchment off the pan, so you can continue to use the pan as the cookies cool.

-6. Repeat with the remaining piece of dough, rolling, cutting, and baking cookies.
-When the butter cookies are completely cool, ice and decorate.
+7. Repeat with the remaining piece of dough, rolling, cutting, and baking the cookies.
+When the butter cookies are completely cool, ice and decorate as desired.

 Tips from our Bakers